Shopify/polaris-viz/src/components/LineChart/LineChart.md

 | -------------------- | ----------- |
 | `string | undefined` | `undefined` |

 The color used for label backgrounds.
+This accepts any [valid CSS color](https://developer.mozilla.org/en-US/docs/Web/CSS/color).
 If none is specified, the labels will not have a background.

 #### lineOptions